top of page

 For example, Jung postulated that at the deepest level of the unconsciousness, one could find the "god" archetype at the deepest layer of the unconscious.
 This , in eastern Buddhist and Indian thought, would be the the Atman or Truest self.
 Jung and India's ancient sages would talk of the Cosmic Man or great soul, an archetype of divinity existing within the human body, similar to the Jewish Kabbalistic idea of Adam Kadmon

 However, Jung and the east divide at this point.
 While Jung only believed in a collective unconscious hidden within the micro-scale of human psychology, the east believed that the human being was a perfect copy of the nature of the cosmic order.
 This is the parallel reality of Consciousness and Superconsciousness, or Anand/ Brahmanand, which is what Tielhard chardin would also refer to in Phenonmenon of man as the Omega.
+This merge of the Atman and the Brahman is mirrored by the greeks in the process called Henosis, where the journey of the soul culminates in its merger with the All.

 The reason why SEL's writers claim the Wired can refer to the collective unconscious, the Akashic records and the Kabblah as the same concept in the interview is because the Wired is all 3 of these things at once.